pesitosAPCSAWE/PESITOS/README.md

 ---

-## 📚 Project context
+##  Project context

 This app was built as part of an **AP with WE Service** project.
 The full project includes:
-- A primary-research survey of 48 young Colombians and 34 adults
+- A primary-research survey of 34 young Colombians and 25 adults
-- A Spanish advocacy campaign (Instagram posts, school posters, parent flyer)
+- A  advocacy campaign (tik tok and youtube )
 - An English awareness video for global reach
 - A written portfolio documenting the full process